 How to Interpret the Results

 In general, you should be able to receive most of the green channels using a good antenna and some experimentation.

 - If you got a lot of green stations, congrats you’re in good shape!
-You should do well with an antenna with RG6 cable or a Cable Cutter Aerowave if you want to get better reception of VHF (the Hi-V) channels.
+You should do well with an antenna with RG6 cable or choose our bundles if you want to get better reception of VHF (the Hi-V) channels.
 More info here.

 - If you got just a few green and some yellow channels, an outdoor antenna is best, but you will get some channels with an indoor antenna.
 I would recommend the Five Star 2808 indoor antenna.
 More indoor antennas here.

-- If you go all yellow and orange channels, you’ll need an outdoor antenna.
+- If you got all yellow and orange channels, you’ll need an outdoor antenna.
 Lava Omni-direction 8008 will be your best choice!

 - If you got all orange or red channels or no channels, you should try to get free TV over the Internet.